How to use SEO to Rank for a Keyword You Hate

 - Consider if you can write content that clearly defines how the client’s services are different from the keyword being searched.
 Example – “You may be searching for a nursing home but our Life Care Community is much better than a traditional nursing home in these ways…” Sometimes the services might be similar.
 Just be honest and write about that.
 Address the ignorance (sorry to be harsh) of the search and inform of the other choices.

 - Write blog posts associated with the keywords such as “Nursing Homes of Yesterday Compared to Today’s Senior Living Communities.”
 Highlight this blog post on the home page of the website.

 - Add in keywords to webpages in more subtle or creative ways with FAQs, image optimization and captions, testimonials, etc.

 It is important to educate your client and work on a strategy together.
 They need to understand that there will be terms they may not like but need to be a component of the SEO plan.
 You need to be respectful of their brand and messaging.
 Speak with them about each type of tactic you want to use and find out what they are comfortable with.
-For example, the client might not want to be called a Muncie Assisted Living Community if their address is not actually in Muncie.
+For example, the client might not want to be called a Richardson Assisted Living Community if their address is not actually in Richardson.
 (Sorry again)